Robert Strassburg: Academic career

-Strassburg's professional career as an educator begain at the Philadelphia Music Settlement School, where he he served as the chairman of the composition and theory department from 1943 until 1947.
+Strassburg's professional career as an educator begain at the Philadelphia Music Settlement School, where he served as the chairman of the composition and theory department from 1943 until 1947.
 After serving as a lecturer at Brooklyn College (1947–1950), Strassburg obtained a position as artist in residence at the Brandeis Arts Institute in Santa Susana, California (1951–1955).
 He was also the music director of the institute's music camp in Hendersonville, North Carolina.
 During his years in Miami, he founded the All-Miami Youth Symphony (today the Greater Miami Youth Symphony) in 1958, and was conductor until 1961.
 Additional contributions were made as the assistant dean for the School of Fine Arts at the University of Judaism (now the American Jewish University) in Los Angeles (1961–1966).
 This culminated in an appointment as professor of music at Cal State Los Angeles in 1966.
 During this time he curated the Roy Harris Archive and published a catalogue of Harris' compositions.